mcfrith/local-rearrangements/README.md

   then you probably don't need this.  `FILE` should contain gap locations in agp or gap.txt format.

+- `--min-complex=N`: only consider rearrangements that have >= N query sequences with "complex" rearrangements, i.e. anything except tandem duplications.
+(Tandem triplications etc. are considered "complex".)

 - `--min-queries=N`: only consider rearrangements with >= N query
   sequences.